A04-Capstone-Group-02/movie-analysis/README.md

 Download the [CMU Movie Summary Corpus dataset](http://www.cs.cmu.edu/~ark/personas/data/MovieSummaries.tar.gz) and move its files to `data/raw/`, or run the `download` target.

-Note that to run this repository on UCSD DSMLP server, the dataset must be manually uploaded, since the DSMLP server cannot connect to the data source link.
+Note that to run this repository on the UCSD DSMLP server, the dataset must be manually uploaded, since the DSMLP server cannot connect to the data source link.

 ### Docker